racso2609/cairo-support-nvim/README.md

 # cairo-support-nvim

+## Details

-get compile errors and format documents with cairo
+get compile errors and format documents to cairo

 install using Packer
 ```